inventec-ai-center/carl-siggraph2020/README.md

 Q: Getting the error message `ImportError: libBulletDynamics.so.2.88: cannot open shared object file: No such file or directory` while running the codes.

-A: Check the `libBulletDynamics.so.2.88` is presented under `/usr/local/lib/` by running `ls -l /usr/local/lib/ | grep libBullet`, and then include it in the PATH by running `export LD_LIBRARY_PATH=/usr/local/lib/`.
+A: Check `libBulletDynamics.so.2.88` is presented under `/usr/local/lib/` by running `ls -l /usr/local/lib/ | grep libBullet`, and then include it in the PATH by running `export LD_LIBRARY_PATH=/usr/local/lib/`.

 # Acknowledgement